archtechx/tenancy/source/docs/creating-tenants.md

 tenant()->create('tenant1.yourapp.com');
 ```

+> Tip: All domains under `.localhost` are routed to 127.0.0.1 on most operating systems.
+This is useful for development.

 If you want to set some data while creating the tenant, you can pass an array with the data as the second argument:

 ```php